cssandstuff/cv/content/_index.md

 title: Tim Clulow's CV
 ---
 # Hello,
-I'm a Designer who also loves to code, I'm not just making this up, really.
+I'm a Designer who happens to enjoy writing CSS, I love to prototype, test & will preach progressive enhancement if given time on a soapbox.

 {{% grid %}}